vbier/habpanelviewer/app/src/main/assets/help.md

 * UPDATE_ITEMS: forces an update of all openHAB reporting items
 * START_APP *app*: starts the app with the package name *app*
 * ADMIN_LOCK_SCREEN: activates the lock screen (requires the app to be set as device admin in the settings)
+* SHOW_URL *url*: shows the given URL
+* SHOW_DASHBOARD *dashboard*: shows the given HABPanel dashboard
+> This only works as long as HABPanel is available under its standard URL.
+If you have a custom HABPanel installation use SHOW_URL instead.
+* SHOW_START_URL: shows the configured start URL
+* RELOAD: reloads the current page

 ### command log
 Shows the last 100 commands that have been processed by HABPanelViewer.
 Color coding indicates processing status: